Rex71/Asterisk-AMI-transfer-tool/README.md

 (Set Permissions and make executable)

-sudo chmod +777 ~/Desktop/AMIT.desktop

-sudo chmod u+x ~/Desktop/AMIT.desktop
+sudo chmod +777 ~/Desktop/AMIT.desktop&&sudo chmod u+x ~/Desktop/AMIT.desktop

 You can now click on the icon to start AMITU.